giorgianb/node-omxplayer-raspberry-pi-cast/README.md

 # Node-Omxplayer

-A library for controlling the Raspberry Pi [omxplayer](https://github.com/popcornmix/omxplayer) from Node.js.
+A fork of the [node-omxplayer](https://github.com/Ap0c/node-omxplayer) in order to provide finer grained control over omxplayer.

 ## Get Started